-Do not smoke.
+Don't smoke.
 If you smoke, talk with your doctor about ways you can successfully quit.

 Exercise improves bone health.
-It also increases muscle strength, coordination, and balance.
-Do weight-bearing and strength-training exercises for maximum benefit.
-Balance training may help prevent falls and fractures.
+It also increases muscle strength and balance.
+Weight-bearing and strength-training offer the best benefits for your bones.
+Balance training may help lower the chances of falls and breaks.

-Falls can increase the chance of fracture in someone with osteoporosis.
-Here are ways to prevent falls:
+Falls can raise the chance of breaks in someone with osteoporosis.
+Here are ways to lower your chances of falls:

 - Stairs—Make sure treads, rails, and rugs are secure.

-Certain medications can help prevent bone loss, increase bone density, and reduce your risk of fractures.
+Certain medicines can help prevent bone loss, increase bone density, and lower your risk of breaks.
 These may include: